Sliding Window Algorithm Code Template

 right

-and start increasing theleft
+, and start movingleft

-pointer to shrink the window[left, right)
+to shrink the window[left, right)

 right

-reaches the end of the stringS
+reaches the end of stringS

 .